MM25Zamanian/pwa-lit-drf-starter/README.md

 - A development server with auto-reload to serve the application without bundling with [`@web/dev-server`](https://modern-web.dev/docs/dev-server/overview/).
 - Simple build flow thanks to [Rollup](https://rollupjs.org) and [`@open-wc/building-rollup`](https://open-wc.org/docs/building/rollup/) initial configuration.
 - Easy deployment over to [prpl-server](https://github.com/Polymer/prpl-server) or any static hosting.

-Check out [our roadmap](https://github.com/IBM/pwa-lit-template/projects/1) to get informed of the latest features released and the upcoming ones.

 ## Getting started